 10. Jeanne Pruett

-Lastly, we have country hit of the 1970s Norma Jean Bowman—best known as Jeanne Pruett.
-This Pell City, Alabama, gal made it big with her song “Satin Sheets.”
+Lastly, we have the country artist of the 1970s, Norma Jean Bowman—best known as Jeanne Pruett.
+This Pell City, Alabama gal made it big with her song “Satin Sheets.”

 Summing Up Our List Of Famous Alabama Country Singers